 Children of the Sun provides athletic activities, mentoring and job training, and along the way offers disguised lessons in teamwork, discipline, respect, work ethic and pride.

 Aswad absorbed those teachings from his parents.
-His mother, now 83, continues her lifelong community activism, serving as a block captain for Green Hill Farms off Tidewater Drive.
+His mother, now 83 (Editor's note - Aswad's mother has passed away since this article was written), continues her lifelong community activism, serving as a block captain for Green Hill Farms off Tidewater Drive.
 He adopted his father's ability to connect with his neighbors and the flock of his Baptist church, where he was a minister.

 Seventeen kids joined that first year, in 1984.
 By the next year 50 had signed up.
 In three years, Aswad had several boys and girls teams.
 Now, Children of the Sun hosts an annual youth conference of 500 kids or more.